Subscribe to Our Mailing List

 Hours and location:

-We are open from 9-1 on Saturday mornings.
+We are open from 9-1 on some Saturday mornings.

 We’re located just north of Hidden Valley Rd on N Rodeo Gulch in Soquel.
 PLEASE park inside the gate so the driveway stays clear and others may come and go!
 Please try to avoid driving over flowers and hitting our mail box LOL